carlfranklin/MAUIAndroidFS/README.md

 ```

 #### Publish MAUIBroadcastServer to Azure

+If you need help, the [documentation](https://learn.microsoft.com/en-us/azure/app-service/quickstart-dotnetcore?tabs=net70&pivots=development-environment-vs) is excellent.

 Make a note of the name of your web app.
 You'll need it for the next step.